• Skip to primary navigation

 • Dry couscous: It's important to buy dry couscous and not instant couscous if steaming the couscous above the lamb chili.
 If you aren't using a steamer pot to steam the couscous, then buy instant couscous and prepare it as per the instructions on the package.

-• Harissa: I found two types of harissa at my grocery store, and they taste different.
-The harissa adobo has a smoky deeper flavor whereas the mina harissa is brighter in flavor.
-Use any type of harissa that you like either store-bought or homemade.
+• Harissa: I found two types of harissa at my grocery store.
+They taste different, but both have great flavor.
+The harissa adobo has a smoky, deeper flavor, whereas the mina harissa is brighter in flavor.
+Use any harissa that you like, either store-bought or homemade.
 Both of the harissa jars that I purchased are not spicy.
-Another place to buy harissa is on Amazon or in a Middle Eastern grocery store.
+Another place to buy harissa is on Amazon or a Middle Eastern grocery store.

-Optional: Canned garbanzo beans (chickpeas) and kale are optional ingredients.
-I highly recommend adding the canned chickpeas, however, if kale is not your thing, omit it.
-I'm trying to get more vegetables in my recipes, so I added kale.
+Optional: Canned beans (chickpeas) and kale are optional ingredients.
+I highly recommend adding the canned chickpeas.
+However, if kale is not your thing, omit it.
+I try to get more vegetables in my recipes and add kale.

 kale leaves and canned chickpeas